 - 4 (14.5 oz) cans green beans, drained

 - 2 (10.5 oz) cans cream of mushroom soup

 - ½ cup whole milk

 - ½ teaspoon freshly ground black pepper

-- 3 cups crispy fried onions, divided
+- 3 cups French fried onions, divided

 - In a large bowl, mix together the cream of mushroom soup, milk, and pepper.
 Then stir in the drained green beans and ½ cup of the crispy fried onions.